JujuGnirt/ML-firesforest/README.md

 # ML-firesforest

 **Context**
-This project aims to estimate forest fire in M using a supervised machine learning approach.
+This project aims to predict forest fire in Montesinho park using a supervised machine learning approach.